shv-om/mobcc/README.md

 # mobcc

-Mob CC is a framework containing a Linux kernel rootkit, C2 server and Reverse shell with network scanning capabilities.
+Mob CC is a post exploitation framework containing a Linux kernel rootkit, C2 server and Reverse shell with network scanning capabilities.

-1. Add Devices using the below link.
-(If you are using the kernel module then this step will be automatically done by that.)

-2. Select the added Device and start sending commands to the target system.

-3. As you may directly get root access but incase you don't get root access then check commands to gain root privilege.

-4. You can also spawn a new shell and transfer it to any other attacking system by giving the IP of the attacking system.

 ---